- Pets and Animals»

 These ewes are all at least 1,5 year old.
 We never let a lamb get pregnant in the same year of her birth, though some breeders do.
 I think it's important to let them grow fully into adulthood first.
 Most troubles you get with ewes who become moms too early.
 Sometimes they just don't know what to do with that bleating thing that caused them pain in giving birth.

 Lamb #1 SusannaDuffy - Born March 17, 2012

 SusannaDuffy is the name of my first lamb born in 2012.
 Late afternoon, I was just about to get into my car to visit my 100 year old mom, when I looked at the sheep in the little meadow across the street and I noticed that Mom Auntie Greet was laying down, standing up, laying down again and my sixth sense got activated, so I went to the meadow instead, only to notice that the birth of the first lamb was about to happen.
 It didn't take long before the first lamb was born.
 Soon I knew a second lamb was on its way.

-SusannaDuffy will either be a what we call Mixed Color (light brown and dark brown) or she can turne out to be a Blue Fox, just like her sister.
+SusannaDuffy will either be a Mixed Color (light brown and dark brown) or she can turn out to be a Blue Fox, just like her sister.
 We will know that by the time she gets her adult fleece.
 If it's all creamy white, she's a Mix, if there is grey in it she's a Blue Fox.

 SusannaDuffy as an Adult